comerge/coding-day-backend/README.md

 There are two test REST endpoint which can be reached at http://localhost:8080/v1/test and http://localhost:8080/v1/public/users

+Using Postman (https://www.getpostman.com/) instead of the browser allows you to also send data via HTTP POST to the backend.

 ### Running the unit tests

 Right-click a test and select `Run ...` to execute a test.